hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Continue with Ahn et al. (2007)

 - Three network sampling methods: node sampling, link sampling, and snowball sampling.
-  - Node sampling: select randomly several nodes, and links between these selected nodes are included in the smaple;
+  - Node sampling: select randomly several nodes, and links between these selected nodes are included in the sample;
   - Link sampling: similar to node sampling, select randomly a bunch of links, and nodes attached to these links are included in the sample;
   - Randomly select a seed node and do a breath-first-search until the number of selected nodes reaches expectation.
 Only links between selected nodes are included in the sample.